 Lemma (Sylvester).
 Given relatively prime numbers a and b, any number c greater than or equal to (a – 1)(b – 1) can be paid for using non-negative combinations of the coins (a) and (b).

-Because a and b are coprime, as y ranges through 0, …, a – 1 the remainders of the successive differences (c – yb) mod a attain the full range of values 0, …, a – 1 (though generally not in order).
-Choosing the y’ for which the remainder is 0, we have (c – y’b) = xa, and thus c = xa + y’b.
-Clearly y’ is non-negative, and furthermore
+Because a and b are coprime, as y ranges through the numbers 0, …, a – 1, the remainders of the successive differences (c – yb) (mod a) attain the full range of values 0, …, a – 1 (though generally not in order).
+Choosing that y’ for which the remainder is 0, we have that (c – y’b) = xa, and thus c = xa + y’b.
+Clearly y’ is non-negative, and furthermore,

 xa = c – y’b ≥ (a – 1)(b – 1) – (a – 1)(b) = –a + 1

 which shows that x ≥ 0.
 (A symmetric proof can be achieved by subtracting copies of a.)